Gift Acceptance FAQs

 • Funds transferred to grantees, mainly WHO

 The annual report details funds raised in a given year which may include a number of multi-year pledges or contributions.
-In addition, the contribution tables detail income in US dollars, whereas the annual audited accounts detail income in Swiss Francs.

 Contribution tables show total funds received by the WHO Foundation in a given year (total grant amount received).